KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 - All transactions included in the hash are considered to have achieved finality
 - For the consensus mechanism, arbitarily choose between a mixture of Proof-of-Work and Proof-of-Stake

-#### Have a Blockchain All To Yourself.
+#### Scalability: Have a Blockchain All To Yourself.
 Want More Than One?
 No Problem.

 Developers and their users have a full Smart Chain all to themselves, and can combine any number of Smart Chains together into one cluster.